GoTierGod/chess-game-ts/README.md

 ### `#expPredict` Method

-This algorithm defines a method called `#expPredict`, which is used to predict whether a move will expose the opponent's king after the next move.
-It simulates the potential move on a fantasy board and checks if any capture moves by the current piece will expose the opponent's king, allowing it to capture the piece that is exposing it.
+This algorithm implements the `#expPredict` method, designed to predict whether a chess move will expose the opponent's king after the next move.
+The method takes into account the current state of the chessboard, the potential move's coordinates, and information about the selected piece making the move.

 #### Input Parameters

 -   `board`: The current state of the chessboard.
--   `col`: The column of the potential move.
--   `idx`: The index of the potential move.
+-   `next`: The coordinates of the potential move, including the column (`col`) and index (`idx`).
--   `current`: Information about the selected piece making the move, including its current position and piece type.
+-   `current`: Information about the selected piece making the move, including its current position (`col` and `idx`) and piece type.

 #### Output